-British Cycling debuted a groundbreaking track bike a couple of weeks ago in its bid for Olympic glory in Tokyo, Japan.
+British Cycling debuted a groundbreaking track bike back in November 2019 in its bid for Olympic glory in Tokyo, Japan.
 Without a doubt, the bike is visually striking, and a clear departure from conventional design, with its unusually widely-spaced fork blades and seatstays.
 This was all done in the name of aerodynamic efficiency, we surmised, and after a trip to Hope Technology in Barnoldswick, UK — who manufactures the bike for the federation — it turns out we were right.

 But what’s surprising is how relatively minor that gain is, and the lengths British Cycling went to to extract that advantage.

 With the Hope HB.T bike’s Olympic debut just a matter of days away, we thought we would revisit James’ chat with one of Hope’s design engineers, Sam Pendred, on how this bike and deisgn came to be.

 By and large, bicycles these days — even the aerodynamic variety — are often designed on their own, independent of the person riding them.
 Wind tunnel testing often includes a rider as part of the validation process, but it’s still the norm to consider the pairing after the fact.